🏞 Perfect Yosemite Itinerary for 2023: See it All in 1-3 Days

 The hike from the parking area to Taft Point is about 2.2 miles roundtrip.
 It is an easy stroll and mostly shaded throughout.
 Bring a camera and perhaps a beverage while you watch the light dance and fade on the granite cliffs of Yosemite.

-Taft Point is the ideal place to watch sunset and conclude your two days in Yosemite.
+Taft Point is my favorite place to watch the sunset and conclude two days in Yosemite.

 Alternative Sunset Options: Washburn Point or Glacier Point